wty9391/GMM/README.md

 Before run the demo, please first check the GitHub project [make iPinYou data](https://github.com/wnzhang/make-ipinyou-data) for pre-processing the [iPinYou dataset](http://data.computational-advertising.org).
 Or you can download the processed dataset from this [link]().

-Then, you should create a folder named `dataset`, and put the dataset in it.
+Then, please create a folder named `dataset`, and put the dataset in it.
 The file tree looks like this:
 ```
 GMM